 This decision has no impact on existing Green Deal Finance Plans or existing Green Deal Home Improvement Fund applications and vouchers.

 Today’s announcement comes as part of the Government’s wider review of energy policies.
+Every workers compensation attorney from www.workerscompensationattorneyorangecounty.com can give you further explanations on legal policies in California.
 The Energy and Climate Change Secretary has confirmed that her first priority is to get spending under control.

 Amber Rudd said: